Astros vs. Blue Jays Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has collected 58 hits with seven doubles, a triple, eight home runs and 34 walks.
-He has driven in 36 runs with one stolen base.
+- Alex Bregman has seven doubles, a triple, eight home runs, 34 walks and 36 RBI (58 total hits).
+He's also stolen one base.

 Bregman Recent Games